Tristan Sailor: Brisbane Broncos

 On 16 December 2022, it was announced that Sailor had joined Brisbane on a train and trial contract ahead of the 2023 NRL season.

 In round 13 of the 2023 NRL season, Sailor made his debut for the Brisbane Broncos against the New Zealand Warriors, playing at fullback.
-He had an impressive debut with the Brisbane outfit winning 26 - 22 without their State of Origin representative players.
+He had an impressive debut with the Brisbane outfit winning 2622 without their State of Origin representative players.
 Sailor made a try saving tackle in the first half and set up the decisive try from a clever grubber kick in the second half.
-He played his second game for Brisbane against the Dolphins in round 18 which the Brisbane club won 24 - 16 at The Gabba.
+He played his second game for Brisbane against the Dolphins in round 18 which the Brisbane club won 2416 at The Gabba.
 Sailor played a total of four matches with Brisbane in the 2023 NRL season but did not feature in their finals campaign nor grand final loss against Penrith.

 In round 4 of the 2024 NRL season, Sailor made his first start of the year in the club's 38-12 victory over arch-rivals North Queensland.
 On 4 April 2024, Sailor's father Wendell launched another attack on Sailor's former club St. George Illawarra saying “The way Tristan got treated at the Dragons was disgusting, Other Dragons kids have been let go … the culture of the club hasn’t been good since Wayne (Bennett) left, “Tristan loved the Dragons more than me, they picked Corey Norman and that’s fine, I understood that, but Tristan went from starting, to the bench, to 18th man, to No. 21 and 22 and out of the squad with no reason at all as to why.
 Then before a game against the Storm – their last game of the (2020) season – a Dragons official walks up to Tristan and says, ‘Thanks for your service, we no longer need you at this club, we’re going in a different direction’ Seriously, what a joke".

 St Helens

 On 8 August 2024, Sailor signed a two-year deal with English side St Helens starting in 2025.

 In round 1 of the 2025 Super League season, Sailor made his official club debut for St Helens and scored four tries in their 82-0 victory over Salford.

 Sailor played 29 games for St Helens in the 2025 Super League season including their 20-12 semi-final loss against Hull Kingston Rovers.

+On 7 February 2026, Sailor scored a hat-trick for St Helens in their 98-2 victory over Workington Town in the third round of the Challenge Cup.

+On 18 June 2026, Sailor signed a three-year contract extension with St Helens.

+In round 23 of the 2026 Super League season, Sailor scored a hat-trick in St Helens upset 46-16 victory over Wakefield Trinity.